Ted Grimsrud—September 22, 2014

 [This essay was written in the midst of the furor in Mennonite circles concerning new awareness of and reaction against the sexual violence perpetrated by John Howard Yoder in the 1970s and 1980s—and then mostly ignored during the 1990s and first part of the 21st century.
 I post it here exactly as it was when I first wrote it.
 My intent is simply to have it here for the record.
 Obviously, a lot has happened since September 2014 and a lot remains to be said.
 As I write this note (1/13/21), I still struggle with the entire situation.
 I hope to write more—and more publicly—at some point.
 However, right now such writing still seems premature.]

 In the past twelve months or so, the reputation of John Howard Yoder, Christianity’s foremost theologian of pacifism, has taken a powerful hit due to a delayed reaction in response to his sexual misconduct.
-Yoder died in 1997, and for the last five years of his life, he faced quite a bit of opprobrium following the publication in 1992 of a series of articles in the Elkhart, Indiana, daily newspaper, the Truth, that outlined his hurtful sexual behavior toward a number of women (for the articles, go here, and here is my summary of the accusations contained in the articles).
+Yoder died in 1997, and for the last five years of his life, he faced quite a bit of opprobrium following the publication in 1992 of a series of articles in the Elkhart, Indiana, daily newspaper, the Truth, that outlined his hurtful sexual behavior toward a number of women (for the articles, go here; then, here is my summary of the accusations contained in the articles).

 After Yoder’s death, as his influence as a pacifist theologian actually continued to grow—aided by the posthumous publication of at least 14 books of his writings—concerns about his misconduct generally were muted, at least in public conversations.
 No doubt, few of Yoder’s many readers beyond Mennonite and academic settings knew much about the accusations.
 The Elkhart Truth articles, in the days before the internet, remained unknown to most and unavailable even to most of those who knew about them.